BRIEF-CECEP Solar Energy proposes FY 2016 dividend payment

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says the co proposed to pay a cash dividend of 0.52 yuan for every 10 shares, distribute 2 new share for every 10 shares as stock dividends, and use additional paid-in capital to distribute 10 new shares for every 10 shares, as the dividend payment plan for FY 2016
+* Actual controller proposed to pay a cash dividend of 0.52 yuan for every 10 shares, distribute 2 new share for every 10 shares as stock dividends, and use additional paid-in capital to distribute 10 new shares for every 10 shares, as the dividend payment plan for FY 2016

 Further company coverage: (Beijing Headline News)